Good leaders inspire people to persevere in the face of adversity and ultimately derive energy from the challenge of confronting their villains.

 Making our Villains into our Heroes

 Perhaps the most valuable lesson I’ve learned is to see the villains in our lives as our heroes.
-They challenge us to be better, stronger, more resilient and confident.
+They challenge us to be better, stronger, more resilient, and confident.
 We can thank them for making us stronger.
 Though not easy, when you convert the villains in your story seeking to rob you of confidence into your inspirational heroes, you dis-empower them and shift the balance of power.
 I discovered the strong adversary on the field or in the office can be a tremendous source of strength and learning.
 Note, pulling strength from your opponent is one thing, if the villain appears on your own team, it’s good to establish you’re both striving for the same value, but hold different views on how to achieve it.
 I also share my strategies with my opponents as I prefer out-shining them to making them feel small.

-Conquering your villain and overcoming their challenges may make you stronger by forcing you to find your strengths.
-However, that villain can also be your demise if you don’t overcome them.
+Conquering your villains and overcoming their challenges may make you stronger by forcing you to find your strengths.
+However, a villain can also be your demise if you don’t overcome them.
 While you might celebrate overcoming the challenges thrown in our path, we should also recognize that those challenges are not usually thrown in our path with good intent.
 A villain with a narcissistic personality disorder may at one moment be a domineering bully and in the next play the poor-me victim.
 We should strive to break free of their clutch, and we may celebrate our escape when we achieve it.
 Such challenging, often abusive times can leave scars that also prove to be challenging and hold us back.
 Villains are often nothing more than villains, and it is you that becomes the hero by overcoming the challenges they create.

 The most challenging villains to conquer may be the ones we see in the mirror

 Our biggest villain is the one in the mirror, and yet that can also become our greatest ally.
 It all depends on our mindset and which wolf we choose to feed.